 - Separate your egg whites, place whites into a mixing bowl, reserve the yolks to use in another recipe.

-- Beat the egg whites with either a balloon whisk, electric whisk or you can use a stand mixer with the whisk attachment.
+- Beat the egg whites with either a balloon whisk, electric whisk or a stand mixer with the whisk attachment.

 - Beat the egg whites until they are white and fluffy.
-It will look a bit like meringue.
+It should look a like meringue.

 - Add in the cream of tartar and half the sugar